yasserelmzoudi/Cell-Society-Simulation/doc/DESIGN.md

 New simulations

-- Adding a new simulation simply entails adding another subclass of Cell and Grid
+- Adding a new simulation simply entails adding another subclass of <code>Cell</code> and <code>Grid</code>
-- Cell would contain an overridden method “update” that contains the rules for updating cells in each cycle
+- Cell would contain an overridden method <code>update</code> that contains the rules for updating cells in each cycle

 New shapes

-- Our “Game Panel” allows for the addition of new shapes, simply by adding another subclass with the new shape that needs to be added
+- Our <code>GamePanel</code> allows for the addition of new shapes, simply by adding another subclass with the new shape that needs to be added
-- Unless a shape already exists within the javafx.scene.shape.Shape library, a new class should be made in the Shapes package.
+- Unless a shape already exists within the <code>javafx.scene.shape.Shape</code> library, a new class should be made in the Shapes package.
 The points corresponding to the shape should then be chosen within the class that was created.
 The constructor for this class should, at the very minimum, take in row and column parameters to have the shape’s points be dependent on these values.

 New Buttons / Displays on the grid

+- Adding a new button can be done easily by adding the button to the <code>ButtonPanel</code> class.
+To have control over the button’s styles, the button name should be added as a key to the <code>ObjectId.properties</code> file found in the StyleResources package.
+The string value of this key should then be added to the <code>UserButtonStyles.css</code> file by adding a hashtag before the string value and then placing curly brackets containing the button’s styles after the value.
+An example of this can be seen below.

 ## High-level Design